MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-incident-types.md

  A **service** is labor that may be billed to the customer. **Note:** there is no Service entity.
 A service is created by creating a Product record with **Field Service Type = Service**.

- To create these records, go to **Field Service > Settings**.

  > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/work-order-incident-types-navigation.png)

 The service tasks, products, and services you create will serve as the building blocks of incident types and can be associated to multiple incident types as needed.
 As an example, if "Put on safety goggles" is a service task that needs to be completed as part of many or all incident types, you simply create this service task once and associate it to the relevant incident types.
 This means there is one list of unique service tasks that are added to incident types and this creates **Incident Type Service Task** records.
+The same is true for products, services, and characteristics.

  ## Create an incident type